 - To develop and/or strengthen girls’ love for physical activity and the outdoors.

-- To bolster girl’s physical and emotional resiliency.
+- To bolster the girl’s physical and emotional resiliency.

 How We’re Organized

 Each season we enroll about 60 female campers who are assigned to wigwams based on age, experience and physical maturity.
-Each wigwam is split into smaller single gender tripping groups of 4-8 campers called “sections”.
-The duration and difficulty of trips is determined by the age and level of experience of each section.
+Each wigwam is split into smaller single-gender tripping groups of 6-8 campers called “sections”.
+The duration and difficulty of trips are determined by the age and level of experience of each section.